albertattard/java-boot-camp/03 - Classes, Methods and Objects.md

 ### Private Constructor

-Constructors can be `private` and if all constructors of a class are `private`, then this class cannot be extended.
+Constructors can be `private` and if all constructors of a class are `private`, then this class cannot be extended by other classes, with one exception ([discussed later on](#can-abstract-classes-have-private-constructors)).

 [Effective Java](https://learning.oreilly.com/library/view/effective-java-3rd/9780134686097/) - [Item 4: Enforce noninstantiability with a private constructor](https://learning.oreilly.com/library/view/effective-java-3rd/9780134686097/ch2.xhtml#lev4)